AudiTranscribe/AudiTranscribe/README.md

   dependency is only temporarily required.

 # Licence
-This project is licensed under the [GNU General Public Licence v3 licence](LICENSE).
+This project is licensed under the [GNU General Public Licence V3](LICENSE).

 # Security Policy
 Read AudiTranscribe's security policy at [SECURITY.md](.github/SECURITY.md).